robertguss/canvas-programmatic-api-docs/canvas_api_resources/submission_comments.md

 See the [File Upload Documentation](../basics/file.file_uploads) for details on the file upload workflow.

 The final step of the file upload workflow will return the attachment data, including the new file id.
-The caller can then PUT the file\_id to the submission API to attach it to a comment
+The caller can then PUT the file_id to the submission API to attach it to a comment

-***
+---

 This documentation is generated directly from the Canvas LMS source code, available [on Github](https://github.com/instructure/canvas-lms).